microshare/microshare.github.io/docs/2/installer/devices/tabs-motion-installation.md

 ---
 layout: docs
-title: Installation - How to Install a TABS Motion Sensor
+title: TABS Motion Installation
-description: Installation - How to Install a TABS Motion Sensor
+description: TABS Motion Installation
 toc: true
 ---
 ---------------------------------------
-### Installation - How to Install a TABS Motion Sensor
+### How to Install a TABS Motion Sensor

 1. Activate the sensor by pulling the isolating battery tab from the sensor.